 - businesses in the hospitality and security industries;

 - companies in the cosmetic and beauty industry;

 - second-hand motor vehicle import businesses, which import these in order to export them to other markets.

 Contact our law firm in South Africa for more information about the entrepreneur visa in South Africa, as well as other types of residence permits.

 For those foreign nationals who are already in the country, our team can provide details on how to apply for permanent residence.

-Our team also assists foreign nationals who wish to apply for a different type of visa or a South Africa residence permit.
+Our team also assists foreign nationals who wish to apply for a different type of visa in 2023 or a South Africa residence permit.
 Depending on one’s situation, the general work visa, the critical work visa (for professionals that comply with the critical skills list published in the Government Gazette), or the study visa can represent viable options.
 You can reach out to us for more information on these visas.

 Our lawyers specializing in immigration to South Africa can not only answer questions about business visas, they will also guide applicants who apply for other types of residence permits or those who need assistance when applying for a business residence permit together with their family members.
 We recommend getting in touch with our team as soon as you decide to apply.